vectronic/website/src/content/posts/a-successfully-rendered-freecad-assembly/index.md

 <!--more-->

-All brick models were created the legify macro code available at:
+All brick models were created with the legify macro code available at:

 [https://github.com/vectronic/freecad-legify-macros](https://github.com/vectronic/freecad-legify-macros)